acdemiralp/astray/README.md

   - Toggle `ASTRAY_USE_FFMPEG` for video support.
   - Toggle `ASTRAY_USE_MPI` for MPI support.
 The build will ask for the location of MPI upon enabling this option.
   - Toggle `ASTRAY_DEVICE_SYSTEM` for CUDA/OMP/TBB support.
 The build will ask for the location of the respective library upon enabling this option.
   - Remember to generate or run `bootstrap.bat` after changes.
+You can ignore the cmake developer errors as long as generation is successful.

 ### Next Steps
 - Compute the FTLE and the LCS of null geodesics.